Olive woodpecker: Description

 olive woodpecker (Dendropicos griseocephalus grisecephalus), Male, Hoekwil, Western Cape, South Africa.

 The olive woodpecker is mostly plain, and lacks many of the patterns typically observed in other woodpecker species.
 It is characterized by a bright scarlet rump and upper-tail coverts, better revealed in flight.
 These scarlet feathers often have grey bases, and black subterminal bars.
 It has a darkish grey forecrown, hindneck, chin and neck, sometimes with black markings on its forehead.
 The olive woodpecker's belly is dark grey and olive coloured, with lighter golden tones on the breast.
 It displays a red or pink belly-patch which can vary in size.
 Its mantle is typically olive-coloured, with darker golden and bronze tones.
 Flanks occasionally feature whitish barring.
 Wings are bronze or dark brown with subtle white spotting and barring on flight feathers.
 Flight feathers often feature olive green or reddish edges.
 Wing coverts have pale, bronzy green edges.
 Underwing is a pale brown.
 The olive woodpecker's tail is blackish brown and lacks barring.
-Some tail feathers feature a olive green edge.
+Some tail feathers feature an olive green edge.
 Undertail is brownish, with greyer undertail coverts.
 The olive woodpecker has a grey upper mandible, and bluish lower mandible.
-It's bill is long and straight.
+Its bill is long and straight.
 The olive woodpecker has greyish or olive coloured legs.
-It's irises are typically brown.
+Its irises are typically brown.

 olive woodpecker (Dendropicos griseocephalus grisecephalus), Female, Cacadu, Eastern Cape, South Africa.

 The olive woodpecker does exhibit sexual dimorphism.
 Males have a prominent red nape and mid-crown, whereas females' heads are fully grey.
 Females also have a shorter bill than males.
 Juveniles feature duller colours than adults.
 Their mantles are slightly greener than in adults, their breasts and bellies are greyer and lack the yellow hues found in adults.
 Juvenile olive woodpeckers have little or no red on their belly, and their rump is a paler red.'

-The ruwenzori subspecies tends to be brighter in coloration compared to other olive woodpecker subspecies; it is more yellow and golden above and it's breast is also more golden.
+The ruwenzori subspecies tends to be brighter in coloration compared to other olive woodpecker subspecies; it is more yellow and golden above and its breast is also more golden.
 This subspecies also has more evident barring on its flight-feathers, with a more extensive red belly patch.
 The kilimensis subspecies tends to be smaller, on average, than the nominate subspecies.
 It is characterized by less yellow in its upperparts, as well as more grey in its underparts.
 It lacks the red belly patch, but can have red eyes.

 Similar species

 The olive woodpecker is similar to the African Gray Woodpecker (Dendropicos goertae) and Mountain Gray Woodpecker (Dendropicos spodocephalus).
 It distinguishes itself from these species by exhibiting a much darker general coloration.
-Additionally, the olive woodpecker has no barring on it's tail, and a more golden tinged breast.
+Additionally, the olive woodpecker has no barring on its tail, and a more golden tinged breast.